Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ### Not Qualified

-The Member does not qualify for the invited Survey.
-This is rarely seen with Integrated Partners.
+The Member does not qualify for the invited Survey, often after the member has answered questions in the Prescreener survey.

 ---